rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-search-field.md

       &#123;&#123; content }}

 In the **_includes** folder of the Algolia template are the head.html, footer.html, and sidebar.html.

+### head.html #

+When a web page (index.html) is loaded by an internet browser at the client end, contents of the `<head>` are processed first.

+The Algolia Jekyll theme defines that code in the **head.html** file.

+That includes `<link` statements to bring in JavaScript and CSS files.

 ### sidebar.html #